 - Give you a time to ask questions and share concerns.

-Recommended medical care after treatment
+Recommended medical care after breast cancer treatment

 - Physical exams

 - Bone health tests

 During follow-up visits, your health care provider will ask you about any symptoms or concerns you may have.